 Rodvisal and Rodalf, they had stones erected in memory of their sons; this one is in memory of Rodfos.
 He was betrayed by Valakians on a visit abroad.
 May God help Rodfos' soul.
 May God betray those who betrayed him.

 There are færing replicas in the visitor center and at the replica village.
 A færing is a smaller boat that would be used as a tender for the oceangoing knarr, either stowed on deck or — more often — towed behind.
 Notable features are the lapstrake construction and side-mounted rudder.
 The indoor model has two pairs of oars and a square-rigged sail reinforced with a network of ropes.

 Norstead was built across the road from the visitor center in 2000.
 Where

 Snorri is a replica of a Swedish knarr, built in Maine and sailed from Greenland to L'Anse aux Meadows in 1998.
 There are locks for eight oars if the wind doesn't favor sailing.

 Kalle Dahlberg carved the runestone on the Swedish island Adelsö in early 2000.
 Then it was shipped to Newfoundland in time for the Millennium Celebration and dedication of Norstead that year.
 It's an interesting story.
 The inscription reads:

 VTTA and Barbara Genge raised stone to commemorate the exploration of North America by Leif Eriksson in year one thousand.
 Kalle rista.

-Noddy Head.
+Noddy Bay.
 The white object on the horizon is an iceberg.

 Tales of L'Anse aux Meadows, a dinner theater at the Norseman restaurant: